What is AIP?

 Master of Art in Teaching (MAT) in Biological Sciences*, designed for licensed K-12 teachers

-Master of Arts (MA) in Zoology, for all non-licensed, informal educators
+Master of Arts (MA) in Biology, for all non-licensed, informal educators

 *The MAT degree does not confer a teaching certificate

 The AIP Master's Difference

 AIP Master's candidates use inquiry not only as a tool for integrated learning, but as a powerful agent for student achievement, public engagement in science, and ecological stewardship.
 AIP students join a network of local and national leaders, working together to improve their professions, institutions, neighborhoods, and environments.

 Enrollment is open to applicants with a Bachelor's degree, regardless of academic major.
 The AIP is designed for K-12 teachers and a broad range of environmental and education professionals, and can be completed part-time while working.